DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 The dataset uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].

+**Common issues:**

+`FileNotFoundError: [Errno 2] No such file or directory: 'ffprobe'`

+it probably means you have to install ffmpeg on your machine.

+you can solve it using `sudo apt install ffmpeg`

 #### Real data
 The real-world part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].